openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 A bitcast from a vector type to a scalar integer type will see the elements being packed together (without padding).
-The order in which elements are inserted in the integer depends on endianess.
+The order in which elements are inserted in the integer depends on endianness.
 For little endian element zero is put in the least significant bits of the integer, and for big endian element zero is put in the most significant bits.